dlebansais/Easly-Language/Doc/Nodes/Type/AnchoredType.md

 # Anchored Type

 An anchored type is a type defined as being the same as the type of some other entity.
-The point of an acnhored type is to ensure that assignments are valid, when the source and destination can't easily guarantee they are of a compatible type.
+The point of an anchored type is to ensure that assignments are valid, when the source and destination can't easily guarantee they are of a compatible type.

 <!---
 Mode=Default